£50k compensation for woman with fractured spine

 Injuries and Progression

 Despite the improvement in the feelings in her legs her bladder control did not improve.
-The Claimant had to use a catherter.
+The claimant had to use a catheter.

-Medical evidence was obtained in support of the Claimant's claim.
-This confirmed that the Claimant would have on going spinal pain.
-That there was a need the use a catherter and this would be life long.
+Medical evidence was obtained in support of the claimant's claim.
+This confirmed that the claimant would have on going spinal pain.
+That there was a need the use a catheter and this would be life long.
 The situation would not improve.

 The claimant's and defendants solicitors entered into meaningful negotiations to try resolve the claimant's claim amicably.
 Taking into account the permanent nature of the claimant's symptoms a settlement of £50,000 was reached for the claimant's pain suffering and loss of amenity.
 The overall agreed settlement which allowed for financial losses was £85,000.
 At today's value using an RPI calculator this equates to £66,615 for general damages for pain suffering and loss of amenity and £113,245 for an overall settlement of the claimant's claim.